MattG-bci/Data-Mining/README.md

 ```

-These packages can also be installed manually one by one if there are any problems.
+These packages can also be installed manually one by one if there are any problems with this step.

 ### 2. Configuration